dss-extensions/dss_capi/docs/usage.md

 ## General functions

 The general functions use combinations of the previous concepts.
-For example, if there is a pair of parameters akin to `double** ResultPtr, int32_t* ResultCount`, the same convention of the direct result mode is used.
+For example, if there is a pair of parameters akin to `double** ResultPtr, int32_t* ResultCount`, the same convention of the immediate result mode is used.

 Some special functions like `YMatrix_getIpointer` and `YMatrix_getVpointer` provide internal pointers that should not be deallocated by the user.
-These functions should stand out since they don't folow the DR convention (pointer to data pointer + pointer to counts) and are not provided by the COM interface.
+These functions should stand out since they don't folow the IR convention (pointer to data pointer + pointer to counts) and are not provided by the COM interface.

 ## Memory management functions